jorge-uk/nestjs-prisma-tutorial/README.md

 - [**Prisma Migrate**](https://www.prisma.io/docs/concepts/components/prisma-migrate): Database migrations.
 - [**SQLite**](https://www.sqlite.org/index.html): Local, file-based SQL database.

-At the end of this tutorial, you will have a products API with three methods: `create`, `findById` and `findMany`.
+At the end of this tutorial, you will have a `Products API` with three methods: `create`, `findById` and `findMany`.
 The products API will use `Prisma` to create and connect to a local database.

 The aim is to intercept the response from `Prisma` and wrap it into a custom object.